 Picture: Research as Art winner 2017.
 "Bioblocks: building for nature".
 How the tidal lagoon could be a habitat for marine creatures.

-At a workshop held in Swansea University’s Oriel Science over 200 children used cubes of clay to sculpt ecologically attractive habitats that could be used by sea creatures.
+At a workshop held by the University, over 200 children usedcubes of clay to sculpt ecologically attractive habitats that could be used by sea creatures.
 Crevices and holes could provide shelter.
 Using different textures and overhangs would allow animals and seaweed to cling to the breakwater.

 The workshop is one of the ways in which Swansea University researchers on the SEACAMS project have been working with Tidal Lagoon Swansea Bay Plc, to enhance the ecological value of the world’s first tidal lagoon.